kernelkit/infix/doc/container.md

 Upgrading a Container Image
 ---------------------------

-> **Note:** the default writable layer is lost when upgrading the image
+> **Note:** the default writable layer is lost when upgrading the image.
-> Use named volumes for directories with writable content you wish to
+> Use named volumes for content that you want to persist across upgrades.
-> keep over an upgrade.

 All container configurations are locked to the image hash at the time of first download, not just ones that use an `:edge` or `:latest` tag.
 An